brajeshwar/brajeshwar.github.io/_posts/2017/2017-04-26-quit-job-become-freelancer.md

 As a freelancer you could be making a great income doing work that you love because you have a natural talent for it.
 Think about it, you'll be doing something you love all day and get paid for it.

 Incidentally, you don't have to feel guilty for not fitting into the corporate environment.
 It's not a sign that you lack a sense of personal responsibility but that you have an <a href="/2016/are-you-a-freelancer-an-entrepreneur-or-a-salesperson/">entrepreneurial</a> spirit.
 In fact, you belong to the majority of workers around the world.

-> According to a <a href="http://www.gallup.com/services/190118/engaged-workplace.aspx">2016 Gallup survey</a>, "A staggering 87% of employees worldwide are not engaged.
-Many companies are experiencing a crisis of engagement and aren't aware of it."

 Unlike the majority of people, however, you've decided to do something about it—instead of sticking it out to the bitter end or shuffling from one job to another that's equally as dissatisfying, you've decided to make an independent living for yourself.